A wide range of close combat weapons and weaponry were used in medieval European warfare.

 Because of such precision needed in wielding and piercing a misericorde into the victim’s body, it was nearly never used as a primary weapon of combat.

-The recorded use of misericorde dates from 12th century onwards.
+The first recorded use of misericorde dates from the 12th century onwards.

-A Szabla was a one-edge sword which was used in close combat during the later medieval period.
+A Szabla was a one-edge sword that was used in close combat during the later medieval period.